National frameworks to address hate crime in Romania

 Prosecutors and the judiciary record and collect data on hate crimes at two levels:

-• Via the statistical forms in use by the Public Ministry, approved by the Decision of the Plenum of the Superior Council of Magistracy No. 69 of 16 January 2014 together with the single nomenclature for criminal cases and the guide for filling in the statistical forms.
+● Via the statistical forms in use by the Public Ministry, approved by the Decision of the Plenum of the Superior Council of Magistracy No. 69 of 16 January 2014 together with the unified nomenclature for criminal cases and the guide for filling in the statistical forms.

-• By Annexes No. 19 and No. 20 (Order No. 213/2015 of the Prosecutor General) on the organization and functioning of the information system of the Public Ministry, as subsequently amended and supplemented
+● By Annexes No. 19 and No. 20 (Order No. 213/2015 of the Prosecutor General of the Prosecutor's Office attached to the High Court of Cassation and Justice) on the organization and functioning of the information system of the Public Ministry, as subsequently amended and supplemented.

 Hate crime victim support